UWCNuclear/DetectorEfficiency/README.md

 *Practical #3: Detector Efficiency and Peak Fitting*

 # Introduction to Detector Efficiency and Peak Fitting
-Introduction slides are included in this repository (soon!).
+Introduction slides are included in this repository.

 To download all the files included in this repository, paste in your terminal: